AR-15 BCG Coatings 2026: DLC vs Nitride vs NiB Tested & Evaluated header image

 $$

-The original choice for the M16.
-Chrome is making a huge comeback because it is incredibly easy to clean, forgiving of neglect, and has a proven 50+ year track record.
+Used on early AR-15s before being dropped in the mid-1960s, full hard chrome exterior plating is making a comeback.
+Chrome-lined interiors (gas key and carrier bore) have been military standard for decades.
+Chrome is incredibly easy to clean, forgiving of neglect, and has proven reliability.
 It is arguably the most practical finish for a duty rifle.

 Pros